KaylaPl4yz/KaylaPl4yz/README.md

 > I love my friends /p

-> I havea mild cover trigger in public spaces unless im with my friends
+> I have a mild cover trigger in public spaces unless im with my friends

 > When I just added you, please reach out to me first since im often shy around my new friends